hero-image

-Traditional RESPONSEs to Unconscious Bias
+Traditional RESPONSES to Unconscious Bias

 The concepts and implications of unconscious bias were first highlighted in our professional circles nearly five years ago.
 Today, we are all too familiar with the ugly statistics: